 Blaine Kern, a.k.a.
 Mr. Mardi Gras, brings fantasy to life -- and life to New Orleans.

-things that populate Blaine Kern’s imagination: Napoleon Bonaparte’s oversize head, for instance.
+There are many things that populate Blaine Kern’s imagination: Napoleon Bonaparte’s oversize head, for instance.
 A sea monster that stretches half a city block.
 Twenty, maybe 30, girls reenacting a scene from the Old Testament.
 A drunken dinosaur.

 The difference between Blaine’s imagination and the imaginations of the rest of us, though, is that when something occupies Blaine’s mind, it eventually winds up occupying the time of dozens of workers too.
 At his instruction, they will labor to turn the images in his head into fiberglass, wood, papier-mâché, cloth, and fiber-optic realities.
 In turn, those realities will be mounted on wheels and paraded down the streets of New Orleans or Orlando or Seoul, South Korea, or somewhere else in the world.